Keilub/calebmallen/content/posts/Blake.md

 > So it comes about that the first masterpiece of English children's literature, which is also the first great original picture book, stems from an impulse to integrate words and images within a single linear whole.<br>
 <br>
--Brian Alderson
+— Brian Alderson

 William Blake's Songs of Innocence exemplifies this shift to empathize with children and focus on their perspective.
 His peculiar visionary art style was completely new, not influenced by anything else in visual arts around that time.
 The significance of Songs of Innocence lies in its poetic exploration of childhood, the loss of innocence, and the underlying social critique Blake weaves throughout the collection.
 It continues to be celebrated as a literary work that delves into profound themes and offers insights into the human condition.

 ## Who was William Blake?

-> "He who binds to himself a joy <br>
+> He who binds to himself a joy <br>
 Does the winged life destroy <br>
 He who kisses the joy as it flies <br>
-Lives in Eternity's sunrise."<br>
+Lives in Eternity's sunrise.<br>
 <br>
 Eternity by William Blake<br>